vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Therefore the essential nature (_svarūpa_) of the _jīva_ may be described as _jñāna_ (knowledge), bliss (ānanda), (amala) being pure, and being atomic (anu) in terms of its defining attributes (i. e.) being of the nature of knowledge, being of the nature of bliss, being pure and being atomic.
 This reality, viz. the _jīva_ is always _śeṣa_ to _Iśvara_ (i.e.) it exists only for _Iśvara_ and it is unconditional _śeṣa_ only to Him.
 Thus its existing (always) for the Lord is affirmed (ayogavyavaccheda) and also its existing for no other than the Lord (anya yogavyavaccheda).
 This quality of being _śeṣa_ to the Lord, which is disclosed in the first word of Tiru_mantra_, namely om (_aum_), is of the nature of a  relationship ( sambandha) and requires, therefore, a thing having that relationship and cannot be understood without it.
 So this _śeṣatva_ may be called an additional quality of a thing, namely, the _jīva_, which has already been defined by its defining attributes.
 Here the definition of the _jīva_ is that it is a thing which is sentient while being also atomic.
 Similarly the _jīva_ may also be defined as a thing which is sentient while being also, by its nature, _śeṣa_.
 So this quality of being _śeṣa_ may also be called an attribute which defines the thing, viz, the _jīva_.
 Similarly _Iśvara_ may be defined as having sentience along with omnipresence (vibhu).
 He may also be defined as one that is absolutely independent of everything else, while being the unconditional seshin (i.e.) one for whom all other things exist (unconditionally).
 The class of atmas which includes _jīva_s and _Iśvara_ may be defined as those that are sentient and pratyak (i.e.) which are subjective and have inwardness.
 To be sentient is to be the possessor of knowledge.
 To be subjective or inward (or pratyak) is to possess luminosity to oneself.
 The atmā or soul is self-luminous and shines as I' without the help of the attributive knowledge [^f145] (_dharmabhūta _ _jñāna_)[^31] .
 Since sentience and inwardness (pratyaktva) are common to both _jīva_s and _Iśvara_, the _jīva_ has to be defined as having, in addition, dependance by its very nature (on _Iśvara_).
 In the aṣṭākṣara, in the dative of the first syllable (āya) a in _aum_ (om), the _jīva_'s existence for the fulfilment of _Iśvara_'s purposes is stated without any condition; therefore the _jīva_ is unconditionally and absolutely dependent upon the Lord of Śrī (Lakṣmī ), who is the universal Saviour.
 This statement of the absolute relationship between the _jīva_ and _Iśvara_ throughout the existence (of the former ) is called ayogavyavaccheda or denial of the non-existence of the relationship.
 The second syllable u in _aum_ (om) in _aṣṭākṣara_ means 'only' and brings out the idea that the _jīva_ exists for the purposes of only _Iśvara_ and denies his dependence or existence for the sake of any others.
 This denial is called anya-yogavyavaccheda or denial of (the _jīva_'s ) relationship with others.
 We will show later that this _śeṣa_tva extends from the Lord to His devotees as well.
 The activity of sentient beings consists in their being the doers and the enjoyers subject to _Iśvara_'s will and purpose.
 Since this activity and this capacity for enjoyment are given to them by Him, they are for His purposes and not their own.

+[^f145]: The soul is of the nature of jñāna or knowledge (i.c.) its _svarūpa_ is knowledge.
+At the same time the soul has knowledge as an attribute and this jñāna or knowledge is called Dharma bhuta jñāna or attributive knowledge.*

+[^31]:
+The soul is of the nature of jñāna or knowledge (i.c.) its _svarūpa_ is knowledge.
+At the same time the soul has knowledge as an attribute and this jñāna or knowledge is called Dharma bhūta jñāna or attributive knowledge.